kamalbuilds/ForgeStoryOnchain/README.md

 Our platform provides a dedicated space to display your creations, gain recognition, and connect with a community of like-minded storytellers and artists.

 ## Easy Onboarding with Coinbase Smart Wallet
-Onboarding is a breeze with Coinbase Smart Wallet.
+Onboarding is a breeze with Coinbase Smart Wallet on ForgeyourStoryonchain.
 Our platform supports Coinbase verifications, leveraging the Ethereum Attestation Service to issue on-chain attestations.
 Verified users can access additional benefits, including gasless minting options.

 ### Coinbase Verifications
 - **Account Verification**: Verify that you have a valid Coinbase trading account.